-G.B.Gipps lived in Howletts until about 1910 although before then, he had started to sell off land.
+G.B.Gipps lived in Howletts until about 1910 although before then, he had started to sell off land, reflecting the difficulties then being experienced by English landed society.
 However he retained the Lordship of the Manor of Thanington.
 He and his father, yet another George, had earlier been instrumental in rebuilding St Nicholas both in the 1840s and again in the early 1880s.
 Howletts itself was sold off to the sons of Robert Burnett Ramsay who, though British born, had been a grazier in Queensland before becoming a Gipps tenant in 1883.
-The Ramsay family were also installed at Lee Priory and were eventually to sell Howletts to John Aspinall in 1957.
+The Ramsay family were also installed at Lee Priory and were to sell Howletts to John Aspinall in 1957.

-.
-At the same time as the first George Gipps was buying land, John Bell of Street End House and Bedford Square London, a Cambridge educated lawyer, academic and magistrate, who was born in Kendal in 1764, also began to build up another estate round Milton.
+End House and Bedford Square London, a Cambridge educated lawyer, academic and magistrate, who was born in Kendal in 1764, also began to build up another estate round Milton.
 The Lordship of Milton came into the hands of the family which was already well established in the district.
 His son Mathew was responsible for sponsoring the excavation in the 1840s of the Iffin archaeological site.
 John Bell and some of his family are buried in the undercroft of Milton Church.
 His grandson, Matthew George Edward Bell of Bourne Park, was also a magistrate.
 More importantly perhaps, he was an army officer of a (probably territorial) kind, rising to be a Lieutenant Colonel by 1919.
-In any case he also continued to buy up land, including in September 1910, some of the Gipps' holdings in Thanington High Lanes, including New House Farm.
+In any case, he also continued to buy up land, including in September 1910, some of the Gipps' holdings in Thanington High Lanes, including New House Farm.
 This transfer was to be significant.